Braves, Dodgers set for just 2nd NLCS Game 7 in 15 seasons

 It’s one game for a chance to meet Tampa Bay or Houston in the World Series, just the second NLCS to go the distance in 15 seasons and the first time since 2004 that both league championship series have gone seven games.

-Rookie Tony Gonsolin goes for the Dodgers on Sunday night.
-It’s a rematch of Game 2, won 8-7 by Atlanta when the Braves hung on in the ninth inning long after Anderson and Gonsolin were gone.
+If Tony Gonsolin goes for the Dodgers on Sunday night, it will be the first winner-take-all postseason game started by two rookies.
+It would also be a rematch of Game 2, won 8-7 by Atlanta when the Braves hung on in the ninth inning long after Anderson and Gonsolin were gone.

+“I think you have to go out there and compete,” Anderson said.
+“Whether you punch them first or they punch you first, you have to find a way to stay in the fight and just compete as hard as you can.”

 In Major League Baseball’s first neutral site postseason, the league championship series are played on consecutive days off with no time off, more akin to strenuous stretches of summer’s dog days than the high-stakes spectacles of October.